Rodmatronic/CatK/README.md

 It's quite nice there.

 ## Licensing
 CatK is licensed under the GNU General Public License version 3.
-See LICENSE.
+See LICENSE for more info.